ncsa/smm-deployment/charts/smile/README.md

 ## Configuration

-Needs to be written

-The following table lists the configurable parameters of the IN-CORE chart and their default values.
+The following table lists the configurable parameters of the SMILE chart and their default values.

 | Parameter                                          | Description                                             | Default                                |
 |----------------------------------------------------|---------------------------------------------------------|----------------------------------------|